As a writer of educational articles with a Master of Science degree, I share my philosophical studies of social sciences and humanities.

-Social acceptance is a way of fitting in with others and accepting or tolerating differences in other people.1
+Social acceptance is a way of fitting in and accepting or even tolerating differences in other people.1

-However, in some cases, it stops people from truly being themselves.
-People often change their behavior based on present circumstances or the people they confront in social activities.
+However, in some cases, it stops people from truly being themselves since they change their behavior based on present circumstances or the people they confront in social activities.

 In a positive way, it can lead to a sense of belonging.
 But there are adverse effects too, such as the need for conformity despite one’s desire.

-It’s interesting to understand these concepts in social interactions, so let’s look into it further.
-I’ll discuss all this and show you how to know when your friends are behaving true to their character.
+It’s interesting to observe these concepts in social interactions, so let’s look into it further.
+I’ll discuss the sociological perspective of this and show you how to know when your friends are behaving true to their character.